Customizer settings: The General tab

 Set page layout width and content width for the theme areas of the page (header and footer).
 Enable or disable a Scroll to Top icon that appears at the bottom of the page.
-In Version 1.7, determine versions of Bootstrap and Font Awesome.
+Determine versions of Bootstrap and how Font Awesome loads.

 Set a custom background color or image that displays outside the boundaries of the layout.

 Set a default accent color for text such as links and buttons in the theme areas of the page and Beaver Builder layouts.

 Set default typography for headings in the theme areas and Beaver Builder layouts.
 See this article for details.

 Set default typography for text in the theme areas and Beaver Builder layouts.
 See this article for details.

 Set default button style and typography that applies to buttons used in Beaver Builder layouts.

 Set links to your social media that will function in the icons you can add in theme areas (on other Customizer tabs) and in Beaver Builder layouts.

 Choose whether you want a full-width or boxed layout, as described below.